CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 * 8 cores
 * 50Gb of RAM
 * 100Gb solid state harddrive
-* Running Linux 18.04 LTS operating system
+* Running Linux Ubuntu 18.04 LTS operating system

 Once you have finalized this instance, you have effectively rented a computer from Google, and we are all using exactly the same type of computer with the same operating system and compute resources.
 In the case of the computer we set-up above, you will be charged 36 cents per hour, or about $260/month.
 The more powerful the computer, the more you will be charged in rent, regardless of whether or not you actually use these resources.

+{% include note.html content="This entire workshop should only take about $1 of your credit to complete." %}

 {% include warning.html content="If you fail to delete your instance after the workshop, your credit card will be charged after ~1 month (when your $300 credit will have been spent)." %}